Premises Liability Law Firm In Las Vegas NV

-If you were permitted to be on the premises, the landowner or occupier owes you a reasonable duty of care, meaning that they are required to act toward others and the public with the watchfulness, attention, caution and prudence.
+If you were permitted to be on the premises, the landowner or occupier owes you a reasonable duty of care, meaning that they are required to act toward others and the public with he watchfulness, attention, caution, and prudence.

 Depending on the state, property owners may be required to exercise a reasonable duty of care for all persons who visit their property, but some other states apply a rule that limits the property owner’s duty of care depending on the status of the visitor.
 In states that limit the property owners duty of care, the types of visitors are:

 - Licensees: those that have permission from the property owner to be on the premises, but is there for their own purpose.
 For example, a dinner guest or neighbor coming by.
 Property owners receive no financial gain from licensees.
 Licensees are owed a limited duty of care, meaning to warn licensees about existing dangers.

 - Invitees: guests that are welcomed to the private or public property for the financial benefit of the property owner.
 For example, patrons of a business, people hired to do work on a property and delivery persons.
 Invitees are owed the highest duty of care, meaning that owners are obligated to identify and eliminate dangerous conditions and to warn about existing hazards.

 - Trespassers: those who enter a property without the property owner or occupiers’ permission.
 They are owed the lowest duty of care.
 The only way a property owner or occupier can be held liable for trespasser injury is if the owner or occupier intentionally harms the trespasser or if the property owner or occupier is aware of a trespasser’s presence and a possible danger and refuses to act.